Welcome

 Introduction

 Claims for defamation and invasion of privacy protect interests in reputation and personal autonomy.
 These torts are frequently tested on the MBE, often in scenarios involving media defendants, public figures, or government actors.
-Understanding the elements, defenses, and constitutional limits is essential for answering MBE questions accurately.
+Because they regulate speech, the First Amendment imposes important limits that overlay the common-law rules.
+The exam often expects you to move back and forth between tort and constitutional analysis.

 Key Term: Defamation

-A false statement of fact about the plaintiff, published to a third party, that harms the plaintiff’s reputation.
+A false statement of fact about the plaintiff, published to a third party, that harms the plaintiff’s reputation by tending to lower the plaintiff in the community’s estimation or deter others from associating with the plaintiff.

 Key Term: Libel